Bentechy66/racli/README.md

 # RACLI
-A CLI to interact with an RACTF CTF.
+A CLI to interact with a RACTF CTF.